assassinnz0/HuNoV-LRPF-Analysis/README.md

 ## Citation

-Please cite the associated article and the archived software release, when available.
+Please cite the associated research article and the Zenodo dataset when using these data.
+If a fixed software release is archived separately, please also cite the corresponding software DOI.